Seydou Fini

-Seydou Fini (born 2 June 2006) is an Ivorian-born Italian professional footballer who plays as a right winger or an attacking midfielder for club Genoa.
+Seydou Fini (born 2 June 2006) is a professional footballer who plays as a right winger or an attacking midfielder for club Frosinone, on loan from Genoa.
+Born in the Ivory Coast, he plays for the Italy national team.

 Club career

 Fini entered the youth sector of Genoa in 2013, and subsequently came through the club's ranks: in July 2022, he signed his first professional contract with Genoa and started training with the first team, shortly after joining the under-19 squad on a stable basis.
 During the 2022–23 season, he helped the same formation gain automatic promotion back to the Campionato Primavera 1.

 At the start of the 2023–24 season, Fini was promoted to Genoa's first team by manager Alberto Gilardino.
 On 22 October 2023, he made his professional debut for the club, coming on as a substitute for Stefano Sabelli in the 87th minute of a 2–0 league defeat to Atalanta: in the process, he became the second 2006-born player to make his Serie A debut, only after Simone Pafundi.

 On 1 February 2024, Fini was loaned to Belgian Pro League club Standard Liège until the end of the 2023–24 season.

 On 22 August of the same year, Fini joined Eerste Divisie side Excelsior on a season-long loan.

+On 26 January 2026, Fini was loaned by Frosinone in Serie B.

 International career

 Born in Ivory Coast, Fini has represented Italy at various youth international levels, having played for the under-17 and under-18 national teams.

 In May 2023, he was included in the Italian squad that took part in the UEFA European Under-17 Championship in Hungary, where the Azzurrini got eliminated in the group stage.

 On 4 June 2024, two days after his 18th birthday, Fini made his debut for the Italian under-21 national team in the opening game of the 2024 Maurice Revello Tournament, scoring a goal and providing two assists in a 4–3 victory over Japan.

+In May 2026, he was one of the players who were called up with the Italy national senior squad by interim head coach Silvio Baldini, for the friendly matches against Luxembourg and Greece on 3 and 7 June 2026, respectively.